abhishekprakash256/Docker/ReadMe.md

-  docker run -p6000:6379 image_name (the port binding for the image) docker run -v/path:/path (create a host and the virtual file system) docker run Ubuntu --network=host
+  docker run -p6000:6379 image_name (the port binding for the image) docker run -v/path:/path (create a host and the virtual file system) docker run Ubuntu --network=host docker volume create data_volume docker compose - build  (to make the containers) docker run --cpus=.5 ubuntu (to use the cpu for running the container) docker service create --replicate=100 nodejs

   ```

 - Debugging Commands